The Sixth Sense

 Families can talk about...

 Families can talk about ghost stories.
 What makes this one particularly gripping?
-How does the director scare you without going for the over-the-top violence?
+How does the director scare you without going for over-the-top violence?

 Families could lead into a discussion on loss.
 Have you lost someone important to you?
 How does the thought about losing someone make you feel?
 Where do people go when they die?